 There are many different varieties of Bhungra(fryum) you can purchase from Indian grocery stores.
-The majority of Bhungra are made from Wheat flour.
+The majority of Bhungra is made from Wheat flour.
 However, some are Gluten-Free and Vegan diet friendly.
 The Gluten-Free kinds are usually made of potato and tapioca starch.
 There is also an option to purchase Papadum for a Gluten-free option if you end up not finding the fryums.
 Veggie Straws are also a great gluten-free option.

 Kashmiri red chili powder is made from dried Kashmiri chilies.
-Origins of Kashmir, India, the Kashmiri chilies are red wrinkly when dried and they produce a bright red chili powder with moderate heat.
+Origins of Kashmir, India, the Kashmiri chilies are red and wrinkly when dried and they produce a bright red chili powder with moderate heat.
 Kashmiri chili powder has a smoky flavor to it.

-Substitute for Kashmiri Chili Powder:
+Substitute for Kashmiri Chili Powder

 I have tried cooking my Masala Potatoes-Rai wale Aloo recipe thousands of times throughout my life and it never seems to disappoint me.
 My husband and his family aren't Indian so I tend to experiment a lot with different substitutions for red chili powder.
 Years ago when we lived with my in-laws I used to try different substitutes for hot Indian spices lol.

 I have tried different Paprika to substitute for red chili powder and I find Hungarian Smoked or Sweet Paprika to be the best substitute for Kashmiri chili powder for a non-spicy version.
 So, If you find that chili powder isn't for you then try using red Smoked or Sweet paprika.
 It works wonders as well.
 Although, I prefer Kashmiri chili powder over any other substitution for an authentic taste.